MichaelCurrin/javascript-bundling-quickstarts/README.md

     ```sh
     $ npm run build
     ```
-4. Test in the browser if relevant.
+4. Test in the browser if relevant, or run the script use `node`.

 ## Why?